davidjosearaujo/dissertation/docs/Federated Identity/Federated Identity.md

 >The key to federated identity is trust.
 The system that holds your information and the system that is requesting your information must trust each other.

 >The system requesting the information has to trust the sender to ensure they are getting accurate and trustworthy information.

+>The application does not perform any actions to verify the user’s identity itself.
+It just believes what the IdP says.

+>Before an application will believe an IdP, a trust relationship must be established.
+The application must be configured with the address of the IdP that it will be trusting.
+The IdP must be configured with the address of the application.
+In most cases, some type of keys will be exchanged between the two entities to actually establish the relationship.